-Cocoa plays a key role in the Ghanaian economy employing about 800,000 smallholder farmers.
-It is the second largest export out of Ghana, with an increase in export earnings of $2,612.87 million in 2014 .
-However, the increase in cocoa productivity has been largely attributed to farm expansions and to a lesser extent due to access to improved and high yielding seeds and farm inputs.
-In Ghana, cocoa production is carried out in two main agro-ecological zones: in the moist semi-deciduous forest (i.e. Eastern, Ashanti, Brong-Ahafo, and Central Regions) and high rainforest (i.e. Western Region) with an estimated cultivation area of over 1.6 million ha.
+Cocoa plays a key role in the Ghanaian economy employing about 800,000 smallholder farmers and constituting the second largest export out of Ghana.
+Increase in cocoa production has been largely attributed to farm expansions and to a lesser extent to access to improved and high yielding seeds and farm inputs.
+Cocoa production is carried out in two main agro-ecological zones: in the moist semi-deciduous forest (i.e. Eastern, Ashanti, Brong-Ahafo, and Central Regions) and high rainforest (i.e. Western Region) with an estimated cultivation area of over 1.6 million hectare.

-A baseline study conducted on environment in the cocoa sector in 2011 showed that while cocoa production has intensified over the last three decades, it is because of expansion into forests with significant forest losses due to the promotion of zero shade systems and movements of the timber sector.
+A baseline study conducted on environment in the cocoa sector in 2011 showed that cocoa production has intensified over the last three decades at the expense of forest losses due to the promotion of zero shade systems and movements of the timber sector.
 A significant consequence of deforestation, which has significantly affected cocoa production, is the loss of major soil nutrients, which is now a leading cause of the gradual decline of national cocoa yields.

 The project aims to meet two broad objectives as follows:

-The new phase- ESP II is designed to build on results and lessons learned from the current phase, and scale up Pillar V activities to cover all Cocoa Life in 330 communities in 14 districts by adopting three key strategies.
+The project is designed to build on results and lessons learned from the first phase, and will scale up activities to cover 330 communities in 14 districts by adopting three key strategies:

-1. Mainstreaming of environmentally sustainable production practices into farmer extension training.
-The main element of this strategy is to develop training modules on selected environmental sustainability practices and train CEAs and other IPs to enable them to also train farmers on the selected practices (using the trainer of trainer’s concept).
+- Mainstreaming of environmentally sustainable production practices into farmer extension training.
+The main element of this strategy is to develop training modules on selected environmental sustainability practices and train Community Extension Agents (CEAs) and other Implementation Partners (IPs) to enable them to also train farmers on the selected practices (using the trainer of trainer’s concept).

-3. Policy engagement with government on land tenure and tree tenure rights.
-Securing tree tenure rights for farmers engaged in the tree plantings on cocoa farms by establishing a tree registration mechanism with the Forestry Commission will incentivise farmers to implement and scale up ESP practices.
+- Policy engagement with government on land tenure and tree tenure rights.
+Securing tree tenure rights for farmers engaged in the tree plantings on cocoa farms by establishing a tree registration mechanism with the Forestry Commission will incentivise farmers to implement and scale up Environmentally Sustainable Production (ESP) practices.